Sympathetic Magic (album): Background

 On October 29, 2020, six days before the 2020 United States presidential election Typhoon released the single "Welcome To The Endgame" with a corresponding music video directed by Danielle Sullivan.

 The album was released without any prior announcements or marketing on all streaming platforms on January 22, 2021, with physical copy pre-orders being available on Bandcamp.
 In the album announcement, Kyle Morton describes the album as:

 Small news in the big scheme, but we finished a record and I wanted to share it with you.
 I wrote all these songs while puttering around the house these past several months, because, what else was I going to do?
 The songs are about people - the space between them and the ordinary, miraculous things that happen there, as we come into contact, imitate each other, leave our marks, lose touch.
 Being self and other somehow amounting to the same thing.

 Recording had to be adapted to the plague-times.
 I tracked the demos first and sent them out to the band.
 Then the improvised procession of friends dropping by my basement, one at a time, masks on.
 Other folks recorded their parts in their own homes with cell phone voice memos or GarageBand in the laundry room.
 Parts from the original demos remain intact.
-Like everything right now, it was... more.
+Like everything right now, it was all a little disjointed, but I think it came together in the end.

+The record is called Sympathetic Magic and it’s a great joy to share it with you.
+To be honest, it’s a joy to share anything at all in these isolating times.